jessepav/libgdx-wiki-old/Threading.md

 }).start();
 ```

-## Which libgdx classes are Thread-safe? ##
+## Which libGDX classes are Thread-safe? ##
-No class in libgdx is thread-safe unless **explicitly marked** as thread-safe in the class documentation.
+No class in libGDX is thread-safe unless **explicitly marked** as thread-safe in the class documentation.

 You should never perform multi-threaded operations on anything that is graphics or audio related, e.g. use scene2D components from multiple threads.